jess-777-ai/major-project/README.md

 .npz
 .pth checkpoints (unless small)

-Your .gitignore should already block them (exists as a hidden file on your local project folder)
+Your .gitignore should already block them ( .gitignore exists as a hidden file on your local project folder)